hmrc/pillar2-submission-api/resources/public/api/conf/common/testing.md

 Work through the instructions on the [getting started](https://developer.service.hmrc.gov.uk/api-documentation/docs/using-the-hub) page to create an application, then locate and subscribe to the Pillar 2 API.

-**Important**:The *Pillar 2 ID* must be included in the request header or an error will be returned when the request is sent.
+**Important**: The *Pillar 2 ID* must be included in the request header or an error will be returned when the request is sent.

 The next steps are outlined on the Open API Specification (**OAS**) page under "setup".
 Access to the OAS page is currently restricted, so please use the link in the "Endpoints" section to contact support and join the private trial.